-Based on the risks and hazards associated with the provision of water/wastewater/stormwater services can be grouped in:
+Based on the risks and hazards associated with the provision of water/wastewater/stormwater services can be grouped as follows:

 Risks to human health, i.e. waterborne disease.

-Environmental risks, such as contamination of soil, rivers, and lakes, e.g. combined sewer overflow (CSO refers to a discharge to the environment from a combined sewer system (CSS) that usually occurs as a result of a rainfall event when the capacity of sewers are exceeded (MECP 2019).) (from combined sewer systems (CSS refers to a collection system that contain sanitary sewers and stormwater sewers within the same sewer collection system (adapted from MECP 2019).)) or sewer system overflow (SSO refers to an overflow when additional flows enter the sewer system due to rainwater, groundwater rise or emergency situations (blockage such as grease buildup, tree roots in pipes, or accumulation of “unflushables”) overloading the system capacity (sewer pipes) (WEAO 2019).) (from separate sewer systems (SSS refers to collection systems that contain separate sanitary sewers, and separate stormwater, making them two separate collection systems (adapted from MECP 2019).)).
+Environmental risks, such as contamination of soil, rivers and lakes, e.g. combined sewer overflow (CSO) (from combined sewer systems (CSS)) or sewer system overflows (SSO) (from separate sewer systems (SSS)).
+(Combined sewer overflow (CSO) refers to a discharge to the environment from a combined sewer system that usually occurs as a result of a rainfall event when the capacity of sewers are exceeded (MECP 2019); combined sewer system (CSS) refers to a collection system that contains sanitary sewers and stormwater sewers within the same sewer collection system (adapted from MECP 2019); sewer system overflow (SSO) refers to an overflow when additional flows enter the sewer system due to rainwater, groundwater rise or emergency situations (blockage such as grease build-up, tree roots in pipes, or accumulation of ‘unflushables’) overloading the system capacity (sewer pipes) (WEAO 2019); separate sewer system (SSS) refers to collection systems that contain separate sanitary sewers, and separate stormwater, making them two separate collection systems (adapted from MECP 2019).)

 Harm to public or private property, such as sewer back-ups, flooding.